![]() |

 adapters.
 Left: screw base to 2-pole outlet*.
 Right:

-non-grounded 15A, 125V plug to medium light bulb socket.
+non-grounded 15A - 125V plug to medium light bulb socket.

 Manufacturer:

-Leviton. * screw base outlets date back to a 1904 Hubbell patent, see origin of US flat blade plugs for details.
+Leviton, Melville, New York. * screw base outlets date back to a 1904 Hubbell patent, see origin of US flat blade plugs for details.
 An original Hubbell separable attachment plug and other examples of screw based outlets are shown on a separate page. |

-16 | Both
+18 | Both

 General Electric Company and Academy Electrical Products Co. (later